 Competitive dynamics have prevented any single sponsor or group of sponsors from dominating the closed-end fund market.
-For example in 2014, only 11 sponsors offered more than 10 closed-end funds, whereas 41 sponsors offered only one closed-end fund, and 38 sponsors offered two to five funds (Figure 6).
-In addition, the share of assets managed by the largest 25 firms (83 percent) has edged down since 2004.8 Of the largest 25 closed-end fund sponsors in 2004, only 15 remained in this group at year-end 2014.
+For example, in 2015, only 10 sponsors offered more than 10 closed-end funds, whereas 37 sponsors offered only one closed-end fund, and 33 sponsors offered two to five funds (Figure 6).
+In addition, the share of assets managed by the largest 25 firms (84 percent) has edged down since 2005.8 Of the largest 25 closed-end fund sponsors in 2005, only 16 remained in this group at year-end 2015.

 In addition, closed-end funds compete with other registered investment companies.
-While there are 568 closed-end funds, there are more than 9,200 stock, bond, and hybrid mutual funds; more than 5,300 UITs; and more than 1,400 ETFs.9
+While there are 558 closed-end funds, there are more than 9,500 mutual funds; more than 5,100 UITs; and nearly 1,600 ETFs.9

-Competitive dynamics also affect the number of closed-end funds offered in any given year.
-In particular, closed-end fund sponsors create new closed-end funds to meet investor demand, and they merge or liquidate closed-end funds that do not attract sufficient investor interest.
-The pace of newly created closed-end funds has been restrained since the financial crisis of 2008.
-In 2014, 13 closed-end funds were created compared with 23 in 2013 (Figure 7).
-The rate of closed-end fund mergers and liquidations increased from 26 in 2013 to 42 in 2014.
+Competitive dynamics also affect the number of closedend funds offered in any given year.
+In particular, closedend fund sponsors create new closed-end funds to meet investor demand, and they merge or liquidate closed-end funds that do not attract sufficient investor interest.
+In recent years, closed-end fund sponsors have also merged funds with similar strategies to improve trading efficiency.
+The pace of newly created closed-end funds has been restrained since the financial crisis of 2008 but widening discounts in 2015 for many existing closed-end funds further limited new fund launches.
+In 2015, 10 closed-end funds were created, compared with 14 in 2014 (Figure 7) and 23 in 2013.
+The rate of closed-end fund mergers and liquidations fell to 17 in 2015 from 42 in 2014.